Youngest sedimentary rock in Hong Kong － Tung Ping Chau

 At Chau Mei Kok, you can find vertically fused or dotted reticulation on the shale sections caused by emulsion.
 As shale has high calcium content, when it is subjected to tidal, wave and sea current erosion, as well as impacts of salinization, wind, sun and rain, it develops melted calcium sections similar to stalactites.
 Later when the melted calcium is released, it flows out vertically at the outcrop tips or agglomerates into visible dotted reticulation.
 This is called vertical emulsion.

 Ping Chau Formation is made up mostly of thinly-bedded dark grey siltstone and dolomitic siltstone and mudstone.
-There is also a bed of chert which is 500-800 metres thick.
+There is also a bed of chert which is up to 1.2 metres thick.
 Minerals in the rock include quartz, feldspar, zeolite, aegirine, pyrite and calcite.
 The presence of dolomitic siltstone, particularly with zeolite and aegirine contents, indicates that the formation was formed in brackish environment in a dry sub-tropical climate.

 This rock formation consists of thin lamina less than 0.1 cm thick.
-Lamination is extremely fine with visible alternation of siltstone or mudstone sediments and chemical sediments, making it a good environmental indicator.
+Lamination is fine with visible alternation of siltstone or mudstone sediments and chemical sediments, making it a good environmental indicator.
 The presence of lamination reflects the rise and fall of lake water level and seasonal salinity variations.
 The patterned changes in lake water salinity and sediments deposited season after season led to different kinds of sedimentation.
 In the humid season water level rose and the inflowing water brought larger quantities of silt and mud debris.
 They settled to form a laminated layer.
 When the weather was dry salinity increased and there were fewer debris deposits.
 Chemical sediments formed another laminated layer.
 Over the ages, these layers overlapped each other and eventually created the seasonal lamination seen today.

-The significant presence of plant, spore powder and insect fossils within Ping Chau Formation generally points to a history between the Late Cretaceous and Tertiary.
+The presence of plant, spore powder and insect fossils within Ping Chau Formation generally points to a history between the Late Cretaceous and Tertiary.
 As certain plant fossils are unique to the Early Tertiary, it can be confirmed that sedimentary took place during that time.

 According to consolidated regional geological analysis, Ping Chau Formation most probably rests conformably on red coarse pyroclastic rock of Cretaceous Port Island Formation.
 Together, the two formations formed a wide open inclined basin in Mirs Bay of the Northeastern New Territories.